Waqas2332/All-About-Javascript-Ecosystem/NextJS/learning-next/README.md

 # Loading Page

 Each directory may have a loading page.
 As it takes some time to load the new page, that loading page will pe displayed while main page is being rendered by JS.
 It uses React Suspense under the hood

+# Error Boundaries

+In case of any error in loading the page, error.js for the same directory will be run.
+This process is implementing error boundaries in your pages